Name dropping: A few up-and-comers who may make mark in ‘20

 — Matthew Wolff, golf, U.S. Won the 3M Open in July.
 He spent two seasons at Oklahoma State, where he was a two-time All-American and won the 2019 NCAA individual title.

-— Amanda Anisimova, tennis, U.S. T he teenager advanced to the semifinal of the 2019 French Open before falling to eventual champion Ashleigh Barty of Australia.
+—Amanda Anisimova, tennis, U.S. T he teenager advanced to the semifinal of the 2019 French Open before falling to eventual champion Ash Barty of Australia.
 Anisimova was born in New Jersey to Russian parents and moved to Florida when she was young.

 AP Golf Writer Doug Ferguson, , AP Sports Writers Beth Harris, Anne M. Peterson and Greg Beacham, and AP Basketball Writer Doug Feinberg contributed.